morten-krogh/trlmdb/README.md

 name = value
 ```

-with a set of prdefined names.
+with a set of predefined names.
 All other types of lines are ignored.
 The names are

 `node` is a string denoting the name of the node, e.g., node-1. `node` should occur exactly once.

 `database` is the directory of the LMDB database, `database` should occur exactly once.

 `timeout` is the waiting time in milliseconds before the replicator checks the database for updates after finishing all jobs.
 The replicator keeps working as long as there is work for it to do.
-When, the replicator is done, it waits a for the period timeout before it queires the database to see if there are changes since last.
+When, the replicator is done, it waits a for the period timeout before it queries the database to see if there are changes since last.
 If there are changes, it will send them to the remote nodes.
 The advantage of a short timeout is that remote nodes will get their updates faster.
 The disadvantage is that CPU power is used.
-For very busy applications, the timout will be irrelevant, because the replicator never goes to sleep.
+For very busy applications, the timeout will be irrelevant, because the replicator never goes to sleep.
 The default value is 1000.

 `port` is the listening port for the server part of the replicator.
 The replicator will accept incoming tcp connections on this port. `port` should occur at most once.
 If `port` is absent, the replicator will not act as a server.